santi1110/bd_lbc_team_template/team_charter.md

 ### Goals

 * **Overall: What is our overall objective for the Learn & Be Curious unit?**
-    *E.g., “Apply what we’ve learned throughout ATA in a team project to prepare ourselves for internships and full-time SDE roles.”*
+    *E.g., “Apply what we’ve learned throughout BloomTech in a team project to prepare ourselves for internships and full-time SDE roles.”*